An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 We have seen a couple of examples,~\eqref{eq:proggrammar} and \eqref{eq:natgrammar}, of how to specify expressions of a formal language via a grammar.
-In order to generalise this technique to diagrammatic expressions, it is best to understand it through the lenses of abstract algebra.
+In order to generalise this technique to diagrammatic expressions, it is best viewed through the lens of abstract algebra.
 From an algebraic viewpoint, a grammar is a means of presenting the \emph{signature} of our language: the list of \emph{operations} which we may use as the building blocks to construct more complex expressions.
-For instance, we may regard $;$ (program composition) as a \emph{binary} operation, which takes two programs $p$ and $p'$ as arguments and returns a program $p ; p'$ as value.
+Each operation comes with its \emph{type}, which remained implicit in~\eqref{eq:proggrammar} and \eqref{eq:natgrammar}.
+For instance, we may regard $;$ (program composition) in~\eqref{eq:proggrammar} as a \emph{binary} operation, which takes as inputs two programs $p$ and $p'$ as arguments and returns as output a program $p ; p'$ as value.
 The type of this operation is thus $program \times program \to program$.
-Analogously, $skip$, $x := y$ and $x := n$ may be seen as constants (operations with no arguments) of type $program$, and the while loop yields an operation of type $boolean \times program \to program$: give a boolean expression $b$ and a program $p$, we obtain a program $\textit{while b do p}$.
+Analogously, $skip$, $x := y$, $x:= y+1$ and $x := n$ may be seen as constants (operations with no inputs) of type $program$, and the while loop yields an operation of type $boolean \times program \to program$: give a boolean expression $b$ and a program $p$, we obtain a program $\textit{while b do p}$.

-This example suggests that, more generally, a signature $\Sigma$ should consist of two pieces of information: a set $\Sigma_1$ of operations, and a set $\Sigma_0$ of objects (e.g. $program$, $boolean$), which may be used to indicate the type of operations.
+This example suggests that, more generally, a signature $\Sigma$ should consist of two pieces of information: a set $\Sigma_1$ of generating operations, and a set $\Sigma_0$ of generating objects (e.g. $program$, $boolean$), which may be used to indicate the type of operations.
 Once we fix $\Sigma$, we may construct the expressions over $\Sigma$ the same way we would build the valid programs out of the grammar~\eqref{eq:proggrammar}.
 In algebra, such expressions are usually called \emph{$\Sigma$-terms}.

-This process works in a fairly similar way in the context of string diagrams, with some key differences.
-String diagrams will be built from signatures, expect that now operations may have multiple outputs as well as multiple inputs, as displayed pictorially in~\eqref{eq:exoperation} below.
-We will also see that variables are not a native concept, but rather something that may encoded in the diagrammatic representation.
-More on this point in Example~\ref{ex:comonoids} and Remarks~\ref{rmk:linear-properties} and~\ref{rmk:algebraic-Cartesian} below.
+This process works in a fairly similar way for string diagrams, with some key differences.
+String diagrams will be built from signatures, except that now the type of operations may feature multiple outputs as well as multiple inputs, as displayed pictorially in~\eqref{eq:exoperation} below.
+We will also see that \emph{variables}, usually a building block of $\Sigma$-terms, are not a native concept, but rather something that may encoded in the diagrammatic representation.
+More on this point in Example~\ref{ex:comonoids}, and Remarks~\ref{rmk:linear-properties} and~\ref{rmk:algebraic-Cartesian} below.